itracksy/itracksy-web/README.md

 ## Getting Started

-To get started with BuddyBeep Content, follow these steps:
+To get started with iTracksy Content, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/buddybeep-content.git`
+1. Clone the repository: `git clone https://github.com/your-username/itracksy-content.git`
 2. Install the dependencies: `npm install`
 3. Start the development server: `npm run dev`
 4. Open your browser and navigate to `http://localhost:3000`